How to Resolve Windows Update Problems in 5 Easy Steps

 Is There Definitely a Problem?

 Before beginning any troubleshooting steps, ensure that there’s definitely a problem with Windows Update.
-This will sound silly if your update refuses to download or gets stuck in a reboot loop — in these scenarios there’s definitely a problem, so try the help below.
+This will sound silly if your update refuses to download, gets stuck in a reboot loop, or you receive error code 0x80070422 —in these scenarios there’s definitely a problem, so try the help below.
 But if you’re looking at a progress bar of the download that appears to be stuck, give it some time, especially if you’re on a Wi-Fi connection.

 There have been reports that some updates take over three hours to download, perhaps due to a dodgy server or a temperamental Internet connection.
 If your progress bar doesn’t appear to be moving, don’t be too impatient.
 Give it an hour or two and see if it moves any further.
 If it doesn’t, read on.